-You'd be hard pressed to find an industry harder hit by the COVID-19 pandemic than Canadian airline companies.
+You'd be hard-pressed to find an industry harder hit by the COVID-19 pandemic than Canadian airline companies.
 And they still feel the impacts in 2023, even with air travel returning.

-For one, travel came to a complete standstill as borders were closed and international travel was halted.
-To add to this, travel is often booked well in advance.
+For one, travel reached a complete standstill as borders closed and international travel was halted.
+In addition, travel is often booked well in advance.
 So not only was the forward outlook for Canadian airline stocks crushed, but it also had to dish out some hefty refunds to customers who couldn't go on the trips that had been planned.

-But now that the economy is open, the question many investors are asking is are these Canadian stocks and airline carriers worth the gamble, or have they been materially impacted by the pandemic?
+But now that the economy is open and more Canadians are travelling again, many investors are asking whether these Canadian stocks and airline carriers are worth the gamble or have been materially impacted by the pandemic.

-In this piece, I'll go over 3 Canadian airline stocks, and discuss whether or not they're worth investing your hard-earned money in today.
+In this piece, I'll review 2 of the best airline stocks and discuss whether or not they're worth investing your hard-earned money in today.
 I'll also speak on one to avoid.